octopus-network/restaking-base/README.md

 After the `Staker` has completed the `stake` operation through this contract, they can execute the `bond` operation, which will restake their staked NEAR to a specific `consumer chain` to provide security for the `consumer chain` PoS operation and to receive rewards or `slash` from the `consumer chain`.
 The `Staker` need to submit his staking information and identity when bonding.
-And Consumer Chain PoS accepts or rejects a bond request according to its rules, such as \$NEAR > Th, NFT ownership, etc. Restaking energy is here to restrain over-leverage risk.
-Each staker has a certain amount of energy, and he loses energy after bonding.
-Energy cost is determined by the consumer chain.
+And Consumer Chain PoS accepts or rejects a bond request according to its rules, such as \$NEAR > Th, NFT ownership, etc.

 ![](images/bond.png)